AI inference should run

 The Cognisoc Stack

-Modular Rust inference runtime — the engine that powers everything
+Modular, type-safe Rust inference runtime across 47 architectures — the composable engine layer

 By the Numbers